ISOAD Become a Member Search

 II.
 TYPES OF MANUSCRIPT

-2. Reviews: Review introduces the reader to a particular area of an author's research through a concise overview of a selected topic.
-The content should balance scope with depth, but it should not exceed 20,000 words (excluding references).
-Reference to important work from others that is significant to the topic should be included.
+2. Reviews: Review articles provide a concise overview of a specific topic, typically within the author’s area of expertise.
+The content should balance scope with depth and must not exceed 20,000 words (excluding references).
+References to key contributions from other researchers should be included.

-3. Short Communication: Short Communication is a report of unusual urgency, significance and interest originating in all areas of biological aging and aging-associated disease, which may not exceed 2000 words.
-An introductory paragraph should explain its significance and the end paragraph may summarize the major conclusions that can be drawn pointing to possible future directions.
+3. Short Communication: Short Communications report findings of unusual urgency, significance, or novelty in the fields of biological aging and age-related diseases.
+These manuscripts should not exceed 2,000 words.
+An introductory paragraph should highlight the significance of the findings, and a concluding paragraph should summarize the key outcomes and suggest future directions.

-4. Letters to the Editor: Letters to the Editor will be considered only when relating to recent articles published in Aging and Disease.
-Letters to the Editor are published online only but are referenced in the printed contents list.
+4. Letters to the Editor: Letters to the Editor will be considered only if they pertain to articles recently published in Aging and Disease.
+These letters are published online only, but their titles will appear in the printed table of contents.

-7. Opinion : An opinion piece is a short article that conveys the author’s viewpoint on a research study.
+7. Opinion : An opinion piece is a brief article expressing the author’s viewpoint or interpretation of a research study or scientific issue.

 Manuscripts should be double-spaced, including text, tables, legends and references.
 All pages must be numbered consecutively from the title page, and include the acknowledgments, references, tables, and figure legends.